Blog

 Functioning Autism, and Their Employers,

-Educators, and Advocates” Order book
+Educators, and Advocates” Simone addresses

-Simone addresses crucial aspects of difficult work
+crucial aspects of difficult work situations for

-situations for Asperger’s and offers valuable tips
+Asperger’s and offers valuable tips for affected persons and

-Susan Moreno: “The Partner's Guide to
+Susan Moreno: “The Partner's Guide to Asperger

-The valuable information and tools in this book
+Syndrome” The valuable information and tools in

-will help partners better understand one other,
+this book will help partners better understand each

 Philip Wylie: “Very late diagnosis of Asperger